OneUptime/oneuptime/docs/run.md

 ## Running on: on-prem, staging, or production.

 -   We run this by using helm charts, please check `README.md` in the `helm-chart` folder.

+## Runnng probes

+The probes server ping reports to the backend after fetching lists of resources from the backend that should be monitored.

+#### To run the probe server

+-   cd probe && `npm install`
+-   `npm run dev`

+#### To add additional location

+-   `PROBE_NAME="UK" PROBE_KEY="test-key" PORT=3021 npm start`

+Note: check the `.env` file for the default configuration and always change the PROBE_NAME and PORT on addition of new location.